-I tuned in to the Miss USA Pageant last night and I can say that I enjoyed it.
-This time for me the pageant was not all about who was wearing a bathing suit or just the glitz and glam of it all, but the fact that it showed cased both beautiful and capable women.
+You can be both beautiful and smart.
+Sometimes I think that women are under the impression that they have to be either or.
+Which is why I was so excited to see the Miss USA pageant.
+Gone are the days of very superficial women who wish for world peace and talk about bunny rabbits when the answer questions.
+This time, for me, the pageant was not all about who was wearing a bathing suit or just the glitz and glam of it all, but the fact that it showed cased both beautiful and capable women.

-In case you do not know the winner of the Miss USA pageant was Miss District of Columbia.
-An Officer in the Army Reserve, both beautiful, and smart.
+In case you do not know the winner of the Miss USA pageant was Miss District of Columbia (Deshauna Barber).
+An Officer in the Army Reserves, both beautiful and smart.
 Now I will admit that I may be a little bias because I am in the DC area, I work with the military in my day job, and my mother is retired from the ARMY.
-I have a soft spot for women who are both strong and beautiful.
+So I do have a soft spot for military women.

-You can be beautiful, you can have a banging body, AND you can be smart.
+The best thing about being both beautiful and smart is that you can always have a plan and a unique set of skills you can draw from to push your further in life.
 I am sure that the woman who did not win Miss USA were disappointed.
-But they will go back to their extraordinary lives in which they have jobs, graduate degrees, are brand ambassadors, and provide advocacy.
-With women who are just a one trick pony, feeling like their good looks and big butts, will carry them through life; there life is not about anything much.
-Looks fade, anything can happen, looks are not eternal.
+But at the end of the day they will go back to their extraordinary lives in which they have jobs, graduate degrees, are brand ambassadors, and provide advocacy.
+With women who are just a one trick pony, feeling like their good looks and big butts will carry them through life; their life is not about anything much.

 “To me confidently beautiful means understanding it’s not always about your appearance.
 It’s not always about who you are around and how they feel you look, where they feel you come from or your economic background.
 Serving in the military has taught me that being confidently beautiful is about being able to earn respect from people regardless of what you look like.
 As a woman in the military, people associate beauty with weakness and they learn very quickly that I’m extremely strong, and though I’m small, I’m powerful.
 Confidently beautiful is being myself and being very happy with who I’ve become.”

 What a powerful statement.
-Here is a beautiful woman who understand that it is not always about your appearance.
-I think the strongest woman is a woman that know she can be beautiful and smart and the strongest woman is a woman who makes you underestimate her because of her outward appearance, and then she goes and proves you wrong with her intellect.
-Now to me, that is real beauty.
-Not only it is real beauty but it is a testament of strength of what a real woman is made of.
+Here is a beautiful woman who understands that it is not always about your appearance.
+I think the strongest women are the women that know they can be beautiful and smart and the strongest women are women that people underestimate her because of their outward appearance.
+That gives them an opportunity to go out and show you exactly how wonderful she is.
+That is real beauty.
+Not only it is real beauty but it is a testament of strength of what real women are made of.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”
 Marianne Williamson